AashVortex/file_encryption/README.md

 ```
 python file_encrpt.py
 ```
-after the run the code you will see a menu like this
+after you run the code you will see a menu like this

 1. Encrypt File
 2. Decrypt File